amitsaha/amitsaha.github.io/content/golang-setup.rst

-:Title: Getting started with Golang on Linux
+:Title: Getting started with Golang on Fedora 24 (and other Linux distributions)
-:Date: 2016-06-17 17:00
+:Date: 2016-06-23 18:00
-:Category: Golang
+:Category: Fedora

 This guide will be how I usually setup and get started with Go development environment on Linux.
 By the end of this document, we will have seen how to: